 Biceps curls and leg presses do more than pump up your physique.
 By building muscle, strength training helps you stay strong and get around better.
 But that’s not all.
-A medical study (Arthritis Care and Research, October 15, 2006) suggests that lower-body strengthening exercises may slow the progression of osteoarthritis of the knee.
+A medical study (Arthritis Care and Research, October 15, 2006) suggests that lower-body strengthening exercises may slow the progression of knee osteoarthritis.

 The study by researchers at Indiana University included 221 older adults, some of whom had knee pain and/or X-ray evidence of knee osteoarthritis.
 These older adults were randomly assigned to do either strength training or flexibility exercise.
 They began by working out at a gym twice a week and at home once a week.
 Over the course of a year, the gym sessions were gradually phased out until all workouts were done at home.
 For those in the strength-training group, that meant transitioning from weight machines at the gym to home exercises with elastic bands.